 Think beyond one story

 We support projects, not just one-off stories.
 Our overarching mission is to raise awareness of underreported global crises, so the most successful applications demonstrate that the journalist has thought about how to reach the widest possible audience.
 We encourage applicants to work across multiple platforms.
-Sometimes this means creating partnerships with others—writers working together with photographers or videographers, for instance—to maximize impact.
+Sometimes this means creating partnerships with others—writers working together with photographers or videographers or newsrooms joining forces to tackle a complex story, for instance—to maximize impact.

 Do some homework!